 .
 The program offers members the opportunity to become engaged in community service through an existing AmeriCorps VISTA project for eight to 10 weeks during the summer.

 AmeriCorps VISTA is open to all U.S. citizens, nationals, or lawful permanent resident aliens age 18 and older.
 Members and Summer Associates receive a modest living allowance.
-Members who serve for a year also receive health coverage, childcare, if needed, and other benefits.
+Members who serve for a year also receive limited health benefit options, childcare, if needed, and other benefits.
 After successful completion of a term of service, members can choose to receive a Segal AmeriCorps Education Award

 or post-service stipend.
 Learn more on the What VISTA Members Do